damitasalmon/Azure-SOC-Honeynet/readme.md

-# Building a SOC + Honeynet in Azure (w/Live Traffic)
+# Building a (mini) SOC + Honeynet in Azure (w/Live Traffic)

 Note: This is a general overview.
-For a more in-depth walkthrough of the process, please check my [Field Notes](https://iruldanet.gitlab.io/field-notes/azure-soc-honeynet/) for updates.
+For a more in-depth walkthrough of the process, please check my [Field Notes](https://fieldnotes.iruldanet.com/azure-soc-honeynet/) for updates.

 ![Architecture Diagram](./Architecture-Topology/topology-diagram-2.png)